emrekara667/mockito/README.md

 # mockito
 Mockito in action
-All examples taken from DineshVaryani youtube channel
+All examples are taken from DineshVaryani's youtube channel